z390development/z390/doc/zVSAM/zVSAM_V2_Design.md

 We have taken the following measures to facilitate the transition from zVSAM V1 to zVSAM V2:

 1. We have introduced a new z390 option: ZVSAM which indicates which version of zVSAM you want z390 to use.
-For maximum compatibility the default is set to enable zVSAM v1.
+   For maximum compatibility the default is set to ZVSAM(1) to enable zVSAM v1.
-   The default will be changed to zVSAM v2 in a future release of z390.
+   The default will be changed to ZVSAM(2) in a future release of z390.
    The parameter takes the following forms:
     1. ZVSAM(0) – zVSAM usage is disallowed
     2. ZVSAM(1) – zVSAM V1 is enabled, zVSAM V2 is disabled
     3. ZVSAM(2) – zVSAM V2 is enabled, zVSAM V1 is disabled
 2. To convert your zVSAM V1 clusters to zVSAM V2 you'll have to take the following steps:
     1. unload the existing data from their clusters using REPRO. \
-       For details on how to use Repro, please refer to the "z390_VSAM_User_Guide"
+       For details on how to use REPRO, please refer to the "z390_VSAM_User_Guide"
     2. reload your data from your unload files, using ZREPRO. \
        For details on how to use zREPRO, please refer to the "z390_zVSAM_zREPRO_User_Guide"
-3. For zVSAM V1 and zVSAM v2 there are distinct macro libraries.
+3. For zVSAM V1 and zVSAM V2 there are distinct macro libraries.
    To use the correct zVSAM maclib, specify the correct version in your maclib concatenation.